srnichols/StampsPattern/DEPLOYMENT_GUIDE.md

 ## 🎯 Deployment Overview

 This guide provides comprehensive instructions for deploying the Azure Stamps Pattern infrastructure with **intelligent tenant assignment** and **automated capacity management**.
-The enhanced implementation supports multiple tenancy models within the same architecture.
+The implementation supports multiple tenancy models within the same architecture.

 ## � Enhanced Deployment Options